amalgamaria/secretariat/docs/access/login.rst

 Session ended!

-.. attention:: Immediately after completing Part 2, inform `Vijay`_ or `Maria`_ via the `Ticket Request Form`_ so that they may finalize the status of your newly created account on Secretariat!
+.. attention:: Immediately after completing Part 2, inform `Vijay`_ or `Maria`_ so that they may finalize the status of your newly created account on Secretariat!

 .. _MobaXterm: https://mobaxterm.mobatek.net/